czottmann/servus-theme-boilerplate/README.md

 ## Legal

-The Droplings Default Theme are copyright © 2012 Carlo Zottmann, [municode.de](http://municode.de/), carlo@municode.de.
+The Servus Default Theme are copyright © 2012 Carlo Zottmann, [municode.de](http://municode.de/), carlo@municode.de.

-The Droplings Theme Boilerplate (this here repository) is licensed under the WTFPL v2.
+The Servus Theme Boilerplate (this here repository) is licensed under the WTFPL v2.

                DO WHAT THE FUCK YOU WANT TO PUBLIC LICENSE